About Expertise AI & Controllers Perspectives Handbooks Connect

 Here's what that means.

-Nico Rivera is a senior finance controller specializing in merchant acquiring, payments infrastructure, and the convergence of AI and digital assets with the controller function.
-Practitioner-authored handbooks.
+Nico Rivera is a senior finance controller writing across merchant acquiring, bank liquidity and treasury services, finance project management, and the convergence of AI and digital assets with the controller function.
+Four practitioner-authored references.
 Forward-looking perspectives on where the role is heading.

 15+